-There are a few tools our team uses to help Woodpecker customers test and improve their email deliverability.
-In this post, we want to share the list of those tools with you and explain how and when you can use them by yourselves to take good care of your cold email campaigns’ delivery rates.
+Are you taking good care of your cold email campaigns’ delivery rates?
+There are a few tools our team uses to help Woodpecker customers test email deliverability and improve it.
+In this post, we share this list with you and explain how & when you can use email deliverability tools by yourself.

-When to test your email deliverability?
+So… When and how to test email deliverability?

 Free for 3 checks/day, then paid Mail-Tester allows you to check in a few moments, if your cold email may look spammy to other email servers and thus cause your email delivery rate to drop.
 It’s very easy to use, plus you can check up to three messages a day for free.
 You just go to their website and copy the email address generated for you.
 Then you send your email to this address and you get a report.

 Note: One thing we’ve found about Mail-Tester, though, is that it tends to take into consideration some outdated RBLs (Realtime Blackhole Lists) which are blacklists of IP addresses whose owners have been refusing to stop sending spam.
 That’s why in some cases your score may be decreased, even though your IP isn’t currently listed on any blacklists.
 The blacklists you should care about, check, and avoid getting listed on are: BL.SPAMCOP.NET CBL.ABUSEAT.ORG PBL.SPAMHAUS.ORG SBL.SPAMHAUS.ORG

 - Is Not Spam – free version available;